Shorinji Kempo: Current status

-Currently, Yūki So is the president of the World Shorinji Kempo Organization and the chairperson of the Shorinji Kempo Group.
-Tsunehiro Arai is the WSKO's board chairperson, as well as the president of the Japanese Shorinji Kempo Federation.
+Currently, Kouma So, son of Yuuki So and grandson of Kaiso So Doshin, the founder of Shorinji Kempo, is the president of the World Shorinji Kempo Organization (WSKO).
+He took over from his mother in 2020 at which point she had retired from office after 40 years of service.
+Kazuhiro Kawashima is the national president of the Japanese Shorinji Kempo Federation.

 In 2010, the British Shorinji Kempo Federation (BSKF) split from the WSKO, in response to the latter's announcement on March 3 that it was dissolving the former.
 However, the United Kingdom Shorinji Kempo Federation (UKSKF) still remains affiliated with WSKO.

 The BSKF applied to the British Intellectual Property Office (IPO) to register the trademark that it has used for 25 years.
 Shorinji Kempo Unity opposed the application, but the IPO found that SKU had not demonstrated genuine use of its registered trademark.
 SKU appealed the decision.
 In the High Court, the appeal judge found that SKU had shown genuine use of its mark, but that the BSKF mark can be registered.
 Judge Warren found that Shorinji Kempo is a generic term, which simply describes a martial art, and even if this were not the case, there is no possibility of confusion of the BSKF's mark with that of the SKU.

 In 2015, the International Kempo Association (IKA) was formed (and incorporated in the UK), as an umbrella organisation and loose collective for several ex-WSKO groups.
 It currently includes member organisations from Czech Republic, Hong Kong, Ireland, Italy, Japan, Spain, Switzerland, and UK (BSKF).